eduvpn/documentation/README.md

 This mostly makes sense for the client template as that is used every time a new client configuration is generated.
-The server configuration that is generated can also easily be modified on the server, but in case you want to deploy a lot of servers it may make sense to already make modifications in the template.
+The server configuration that is generated can also easily be modified on the server, but in case you want to deploy more servers it may make sense to already make modifications in the template.

 # Time
+**CentOS 7 seems to have chrony by default?**

 Make sure the time is set correctly and is kept up to date.
 If the offset becomes too big SAML will no longer work correctly.